slact/nchan/README.md

 **HTTP `DELETE`** requests delete a channel and end all subscriber connections.
 Like the `GET` requests, this returns a `200` status response with channel info if the channel existed, and a `404` otherwise.

+For an in-depth explanation of how settings are applied to channels from publisher locations, see the [details page](https://nchan.slact.net/details#publisher-endpoint-configs).

 #### Subscriber Endpoints

 Subscriber endpoints are Nginx config *locations* with the [*`nchan_subscriber`*](#nchan_subscriber) directive.